francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

     <span style="display:block; color:grey; text-align:center; font-size:large;">
         <b><em>Toy examples illustrating the result that the saddle at
-        the origin of the PC learning landscape does not grow degenerate (flatter) with depth as in the loss landscape.</em></b>
+        the origin of the PC learning landscape does not grow degenerate (flatter) with depth as in the loss landscape.
+See [the paper](https://proceedings.neurips.cc/paper_files/paper/2024/hash/6075fc6540b9a3cb951752099efd86ef-Abstract-Conference.html) for more details.</em></b>
     </span>
 </p>

 Did this validate the general claim that PC trains deeper networks faster than BP?
 Mostly "***No***".
-In particular, the theory predicted very reliably that such speed-ups could be expected only under very specific and mostly non-realistic conditions on the architecture, initialisation, optimiser, etc.—for example, for deep non-residual networks initialised near the origin and trained with (S)GD (as shown in the figure above).
+The theory predicted very reliably that such speed-ups could be expected only under very specific and mostly non-realistic conditions on the architecture, initialisation, optimiser, etc.—for example, for deep non-residual networks initialised near the origin and trained with (S)GD (as shown in the figure above).
 The theory also clearly explained the speed-up reported in the Nature paper by Song et al. (2024) as a consequence of the narrow (and non-realistic) width of the networks tested.

 Despite the modest impact, we still saw the result as super cool, in that we effectively showed that ***higher-order information about an outer optimisation